Panoramic view of the Quilotoa Lagoon with emerald green water from the lookout point.

 Questions & Answers

-• What climate can we find in Ecuador?
+• What is the climate like in Ecuador?

-• What is the difference between the standard version and the premium version?
+• What is the difference between the standard and premium versions of the Quilotoa Loop Guided Tour?

-• Premium: more comfortable lodges + private transportation and luggage porterage between lodges.
+• Premium option: Higher-comfort lodges with private transportation and luggage transport between accommodations.

-• What physical level do I need and at what altitude do we walk?
+• What fitness level is required and at what altitude will we hike?

-• Is it mandatory to go down to the lagoon crater?
+• Is it mandatory to hike down to the Quilotoa crater?

-No. You can stay at the viewpoints and enjoy the views.
-The descent/ascent to the lake is optional and more demanding due to the slope and altitude (sometimes there are mules for the ascent; subject to local availability).
+No. You can stay at the viewpoints and enjoy the panoramic views of the crater.
+The hike down to the lake is optional and can be more demanding due to the steep slope and high altitude.
+For the ascent back to the crater rim, mules are sometimes available for hire, subject to local availability.

-• Can I start or finish in Quito?
+• Can I start or finish the Quilotoa Loop Guided Tour in Quito?

 Loading...